are-cia2/spongebobwro26/README.md

 The IMU mount began as a carrying handle but was repurposed to hold the IMU level and away from motor heat, preserving sensor accuracy.
 The front sensor mount fixes the camera and forward LiDAR in a repeatable geometry, while side and rear LiDAR mounts elevate the sensors to reduce floor reflections and maintain clear views of the field walls.
 This placement strategy was iterated three times, with final mounting heights chosen to maximise detection reliability at the sensors’ 3‑meter range.

 **1 × [OpenMV AE3 camera](https://github.com/are-cia2/spongebobwro26/blob/main/schemes/OpenMVae3pins.jpeg) (traffic sign detection)**

+The OpenMV AE3 allows for a long-range vision strategy while significantly elevating performance.
+Equipped with dual hardware Neural Processing Units (NPUs) and a 1 MP colour global shutter sensor, the AE3 processes machine-learning detection models with minimal latency and captures crystal-clear frames without motion blur while driving.
+Combined with low power consumption and onboard Time-of-Flight ranging, the OpenMV AE3 is more than sufficient for rapidly classifying visual targets and enabling swift, accurate navigation decisions during dynamic runs.

 #### Electrical Architecture and Wiring